madetech/handbook/benefits/flexible_holiday.md

 ## How is holiday approved?

-It is the responsibiblity of the person agreeing to a holiday booking to ensure it is made in aligment to this policy and that the holiday will not impact the quality of service we're able to provide our clients
+It is the responsibility of the person agreeing to a holiday booking to ensure it is made in aligment to this policy and that the holiday will not impact the quality of service we're able to provide our clients

 ## Additional considerations